Streamline-Precision-Apps/abbccc/README-Sean.md

 - Finished clockout signature component.
 - Finished injury report signature component.
 - Started method for admin to add a timesheet.

+## 9/9/2024

+- Worked on team manager section for admin.

+## 9/10/2024

+- Worked on team manager section for admin.
+- Worked on add timesheet for admin.
+- Code review with team.
+- Merge meeting with team.